francescobarbarulo/kubernetes-starter-pack/guides/lab05.md

 ## Install a CNI plugin

-Open a shell on the `student` machine.
+🖥️ Open a shell in the `student` machine.

 1. Kubernetes is not opinionated, it lets you choose your own CNI solution.
 Until a CNI plugin is installed the cluster will be inoperable.
 List the running Pods in all namespaces (`-A`):